mythico007/checkmk_nut/README.md

 ### Agent

+First, if not yet done, you need to install the check_mk_agent on your machine.
+The package for this you can find on your checkmk server.
+(Menü Setup, Sections Agents, Linux)

-We need to install the dependencies:
+Then we need to install the dependencies:

 ```bash
 $ sudo apt install nut-client